chojnicki/php-enum-generator/README.md

 # PHP Enum generator

-Converts list (text with values separated by new lines) to [https://wiki.php.net/rfc/enumerations](PHP enum).
+Converts list (text with values separated by new lines) to [PHP enum](https://wiki.php.net/rfc/enumerations).
 You can choose between basic or int/string backed enumerations.

 Just reminder - PHP support's native enums from version 8.1!